bernhardAxonIvy/doc/source/engine-guide/deployment/terms.rst

 or reached a milestone, it is going to be deployed as the first process model version.
 Users can use this project, they start processes.
 Some of the processes may last long time (weeks, months, or even years).
-While these processes (e.g. cases) are running, the project may be enhanced and might have now incompatible changes to the first version.
+While these processes (e.g., cases) are running, the project may be enhanced and might have now incompatible changes to the first version.
 Now the changed project can not be deployed to the first version but to a new configured version.
 Consequently old cases must not be stopped, they